MycroftAI/documentation/docs/mycroft-technologies/mimic-tts/coming-soon-mimic-3.md

 ### Docker Image

-A pre-built Docker image is available for `x86_64` as well as 32/64-bit ARM:
+A pre-built Docker image is available for AMD/Intel CPUs as well as 32/64-bit ARM:

 ``` sh